Isaac-Subirana/nebula/README_ENGLISH.md

         ```

 ### To disable Privacy Sandbox
-1. Deactivate some _Privacy Sanbox_ features referring to the grouping of web history in _Topics_ and personalized ads, among others.
+1. Deactivate some _Privacy Sanbox_ features, referring to the grouping of web history in _Topics_ and personalized ads, among others.

    * **File to modify: `components/privacy_sandbox/privacy_sandbox_features.cc`**
    * **Code to modify:**